 Despite more young people moving to the city, the population is still on the decline, looming around 670,000, even though it’s geographically big enough to fit Boston, San Francisco and Manhattan -- which have a combined population of 3 million people.
 Population decline has hit the Detroit Public Community School District (DPSCD) hard.
 From 1990 to 2015, Detroit’s population dropped 34%, while DPSCD’s enrollment fell 73%.
 Now there are about 50,000 students in DPSCD, with nearly 30,000 students leaving the city to attend schools in surrounding suburbs.
 Both the district and charter schools struggle with chronic absenteeism, meaning a student misses 10% or more of the days they were enrolled in school.
 More than half of students who attended school in Detroit, both district and charter, were chronically absent in the 2017-18 school year, impacting academic achievement and putting students at a greater risk of dropping out.

 Additionally, while median household incomes have increased to around $30,000, about 35% of Detroit residents still live below the poverty line, with the child poverty rate at 48%.
 A 2016 Brookings Institution study found that metro Detroit has the highest rate of concentrated poverty among the top 25 metro areas in the U.S. by population.
 With this concentrated poverty comes real challenges for schools, as they work to not only provide students with an education, but a safe and secure learning environment as well.
-Teachers can feels the effects of poverty in the classroom, and face the challenge supporting students in addressing and healing trauma.
+Teachers can feel the effects of poverty in the classroom, and face the challenge of supporting students in addressing and healing trauma.

 But despite all of the challenges, education might be turning around in Detroit.
 After years of emergency management, in May of 2017 the newly elected board appointed Detroit-native Superintendent Nikolai Vitti to lead DPSCD in a new direction.
 Once he arrived in Detroit, he put together a five-year reform plan that would “include improving student achievement, transforming the district's culture, championing a ‘whole child’ approach, building a strong team and being responsible stewards of the district's resources.”
-Since he’s started, the district’s enrollment has gone up for the first time in 15 years, teachers’ pay increased by $5,236, the number of vacant teacher positions fell from 275 to about 120 and the district was able to establish music, art, and physical education at all schools -- all while keeping a balanced budget.
+Since he’s started, the district’s enrollment has gone up for the first time in 15 years, teachers’ pay has increased, the number of vacant teacher positions fell from 275 to about 120 and the district was able to establish music, art, and physical education at all schools -- all while keeping a balanced budget.
 He’s also funded new positions, such as deans of culture, school-based attendance agents, counselors and school culture facilitators, resulting in additional benefits across the district, including a decline in the chronic absenteeism rate, which was 70% in the 2017-2018 school year.
 By 2018, Detroit’s graduation rate was 77%.

-Likely more than a generation have seen control of their education system out of their hands.
+Likely more than a generation have seen control of their education system go out of their hands.
 Can Detroit's "revival" extend to the classroom, where the next generation of Detroiters are learning and developing?
 How do the issues Detroit faces extend to other parts of the country?